MaliParag/CodeReviewGuidelines/guidelines.md

 # 2. Description

-#### 2.1 Write documentation for future
+#### 2.1 Write documentation for the future
-Pull request description is documentation for future.
-Write it in a way that assumes that reader has no context of this change.
+Description is the documentation for the future.
+While writing description assumes that reader has no context of this change.

-#### 2.2 Include links to other related pull requests, documents, changes etc.
+#### 2.2 Include links to other related code changes, documents, etc.
 Include links to the documents that give additional information related to this pull request, may it be a spec or an one pager.
 Provide links to other related pull requests.

 #### 2.3 Provide a brief summary of the changes